91juhwang/loan_term_calculating_API/README.md

 ## Usage & Endpoints

-First request the authentication token from the server.
+First request the authentication token from the server to get the auth_code.

 * POST `/signup`, params with `name`, `email`, `password`, and `password_confirmation` This will return back the auth token to use it in the header like this